Bevan French: 2019

 French was left out of the Parramatta's 2019 NRL squad, with head coach Brad Arthur selecting Blake Ferguson and Maika Sivo for wing and Clint Gutherson for fullback.
-This saw French play for Wentworthville Magpies, one of Parramatta's feeder clubs, during the first half on the 2019 season.
+This saw French play for the Wentworthville Magpies, one of Parramatta's feeder clubs, during the first half on the 2019 season.

-On 22 April 2019, French scored the first ever try at the new Western Sydney Stadium for the Wentworthville Magpies against Western Suburbs in a 20-14 victory.
+On 22 April 2019, French scored the first ever try at the new Western Sydney Stadium for the Wentworthville Magpies against Western Suburbs in a 2014 victory.